 Situated only 160km’s from Arusha, the park is nestled to the south of the large open grass plains of southern Maasailand.
-It is named after the Tarangire River, which runs directly through the center of the park and is the only permanent water source for the animals.
-Along the banks of this river you will find herds of wildebeest (or gnu) and zebra, followed by Grant’s gazelle, Thomson’s gazelle and many others.
-Lurking in the background lion and leopard keep a watchful eye on a possible meal.
+The park is named after the river which directly cuts through the center, Tarangire River.
+It is the only permanent water source for the animals.
+Along the river bank, you’ll see herds of wildebeest and their babies (gnus), zebra, Grant’s gazelle, Thamson’s gazelle, and many others.
+Predators like lion and leopard keep a watchful eye on their possible meal

 Many of the animals leave the area of the Tarangire River at the beginning of the short rainy season (October/November) as water may be found elsewhere in the park, with less chance of predators homing in for a meal.
 The second "migration" occurs at the beginning of the rainy season in March.